docker/docs/docker-for-ibm-cloud/load-balancer.md

 * Set the health check path.

 **Start a service that uses SSL termination**:
-Start a service that listens on ports `80` and `444`.
-The service load balancer provides SSL termination on port `444` that uses your SSL certificate's common name, `com.ibm.d4ic.lb.cert=certificate-common-name`, when you create the service.
+Start a service that listens on ports that you specify.
+The service load balancer provides SSL termination on ports that use your SSL certificate's common name, `com.ibm.d4ic.lb.cert=certificate-common-name`, when you create the service.

-In the label, you must append `@HTTPS:port` to list the ports you want to expose.
+In the label, you must append `@HTTPS:port` to list the ports that you want to publish.

 For example: